-Some people are excited to learn and associate with players that want to improve their skill, and share ideas and knowledge of the fun of table tennis.
-But most of them are having question on why reverse back hand can not be as good as shakehand?
-Well, if you are having the same question in mind, then it looks like you and I are not the only ones for this.
+Some people are excited to be associate with famous players.
+This is because they want to improve their skills and share ideas about table tennis.
+Most of them wonder why reverse backhand cannot be as good as shakehand?
+Well, if you have the same question in mind, then it looks like you and I are not the only ones for this.

 More Spin in Short Distance

-Actually I think reverse backhand is in some ways better than shakehand.
-Mainly because one is able to spin the ball more at short distances.
-This is mainly what I notice about Wang Hao’s backhand.
+I think reverse backhand in some ways is better than shakehand.
+Mainly because one can spin the ball more at short distances.
+I noticed this about Wang Hao’s backhand.
 It has as much spin as some forehand loops.
 Shakehand backhand has better blocking and flipping.